codingisok-team/codingisok/_src/posts/2019-03-18-our-testing-philosophy.md

 O.K., it may look like you just wrote most of this program, but because the design is so simple, this pseudocode happens to be mostly executable.
 If this was your finalized design, here would be the point where we would advocate to start writing tests.

 A few issues to consider before committing to this design though: to "remove" an item from the order, you need to add an item with a negative cost — kinda clunky, but functional.
-There also isn't a hierarchy to the order; that is, it's not obvious if ketchup is supposed to be a side or go on the hot dog.
+There also isn't any grouping in the order; that is, it's not obvious if ketchup is supposed to be a side or go on the hot dog.
 You could always specify in the name of the item, but maybe that's too much of a bother.

 ### Option 2: Fancier Programming